 Outline

 Overview

 Recent Evolution and Current Conditions

 MJO Index Information

 MJO Index Forecasts

 MJO Composites

 Overview

 - The MJO signal remains fairly disorganized, as other modes of tropical variability, including Pacific tropical cyclone activity and the developing low-frequency state, continue to influence the pattern.

-- Broad enhanced (suppressed) convective envelopes persist over the Pacific (Americas and Indian Ocean), but smaller-scale features yield a somewhat disorganized overall pattern.

-- Dynamical model MJO index forecasts are mixed, with the GEFS depicting development of a coherent MJO signal during Week-2, while the ECMWF forecasts a weaker subseasonal signal.
+- Dynamical model MJO index forecasts suggest that an active MJO may emerge over the Maritime Continent during Week-1 or the early part of Week-2, but considerable disagreement among the ensemble members indicates that this is a low confidence forecast.

-- Based on recent observations and the forecast guidance, the MJO is only expected to play a modest role in the evolution of the global tropical convective pattern during the next two weeks.
-Other modes, including tropical cyclones and the low-frequency base state are expected to be important.
+- A coherent MJO signal would likely help the transition to El Nino.